Mehdiakha/100days100concepts/README.md

 98. Chatbot Platform (plugins + NLP rules)
 99. API Gateway (auth, rate limit, route requests)
 100. Analytics Platform (collect events, query stats)

+# Requirements
+no chatgpt, no ai slop, only use it to help you understand a concept, no copy paste. implement everything from scrath using python modules, no framerworks(maybe for crud apps)